dheerajinampudi/dheerajinampudi.com/src/data/about.md

 # Currently

-I am the CTO of Propellor.ai where I am responsible for Building technology capabilities, platforms and products for the Company.
-My major responsiblities include
+I am the CTO of Propellor.ai.
+My major responsiblities includes the follwing

 ## Platform and Product responsibilites